-CAUTION: To avoid damage to the hard drives, memory, and other system components, the air baffle, drive blanks, and access panel must be installed when the server is powered up.
+CAUTION: To avoid damage to the hard drives, memory, and other system components, be sure to install the correct DIMM baffles for your server model.

-- CAUTION: To avoid damage to the hard drives, memory, and other system components, be sure to install the correct DIMM baffles for your server model. - ▲ CAUTION: DIMMs are keyed for proper alignment.
+CAUTION: DIMMs are keyed for proper alignment.
 Align notches in the DIMM with the corresponding notches in the DIMM slot before inserting the DIMM.
 Do not force the DIMM into the slot.
 When installed properly, not all DIMMs will face in the same direction.